Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20231104-testing-concepts/lesson.md

 Continuous integration makes running tests as easy as possible by integrating the test suite into the development process.
 Every time a change is made to the repository, the continuous integration system builds and checks that code.

-Based on instructions you provide, a continuous integration server can:
+Based on the instructions you provide, a continuous integration server can:

 - check out new code from a repository
 - spin up instances of supported operating systems (i.e. various versions of OSX, Linux, Windows, etc.).